-The health and safety of the American people is our top priority.
+The health and safety of every person is our top priority.
 Like all emergencies, response is most successful when it is locally executed, state managed and federally supported.

 We are partnering with the U.S. Department of Health and Human Services (HHS) to address needs across the healthcare community.